 I’m not saying there is anything wrong with this, but they mislead a lot of information by having some of these huge men and women showing these heavy volume routines; that will probably not benefit you as an intermediate.

 The mental, physical and pharmaceutical level these athletes train at is out of the league of an aspiring intermediate weightlifter.

 These are really the bread and butter exercises that are

-great for building size, strength and conditioning, multi-joint exercises also help in developing the nervous system to execute these lifts.
+great for building size, strength and conditioning, multi-joint exercise also develop limb coordination and nervous system response time, often needed in sports preformance.

 Try to train all the major body parts once a week.